 These are general guidelines, so always use your own measurement as the final reference.

-Adjusting Your Grip Size
+How to Adjust Your Tennis Grip Size

 If you need to adjust your grip size, you have a couple of options: